-- Reinsurance uncollectibility can be caused by both inability to pay (sometimes called credit default risk) and unwillingness to pay (dispute risk).
-It can also be caused by overly aggressive estimates of ceded loss potential or by overly aggressive billing of the reinsurer by the cedant. - In some situations, it may be very unclear what the proper ceded amounts should be under a contract.
+- Reinsurance collectability can be impacted by both inability to pay (sometimes called credit default risk) and unwillingness to pay (dispute risk).
+It can also be caused by overly aggressive estimates of ceded loss potential or by overly aggressive billing of the reinsurer by the cedant. - In some situations, it may be very unclear what the proper ceded amounts should be under a contract. - A change made in 2020 by the NAIC (2020-09BWG) may be relevant to Appointed Actuaries reviewing ceded reinsurance collectability.
+The NAIC has eliminated category 7 as an option for Schedule F, Part 3, Column 34-Reinsurer Designation Equivalent, and combined reinsurers that would have fallen in that rating into category 6.
+This change impacts the calculations for Schedule F, Part 3, Column 36; reinsurers in the prior category 7 had a 10% charge in column 36 while reinsurers in category 6 have a 14% factor.